LethaloHub/lethalo-worksite-robbery/README.md

 # lethalo-worksite-robbery

-1. Simply drag robbery_worksite folder in your resources
+1. Simply drag and drop robbery_worksite folder in your resources
 2. Start or ensure it in your server.cfg
 3. Make sure to have both drill and saw items in qbcore/shared/items.lua